-The Commission has historically reviewed the valuation assumptions biennially and does so in consultation with the plan actuary.
-In June 2017, the Commission changed its policy to perform actuarial valuations every three years.
+The Commission performs actuarial valuations triennially and reviews its valuation assumptions for accounting extrapolations during inter-valuation periods in consultation with its plan actuary.
 The last valuation was completed as at June 30, 2021.
-The next valuation will be conducted during 2023-24 as at June 30, 2024.
+The next valuation will be conducted during 2024-25 as at June 30, 2024.

 The 2021 valuation discount rate assumption was updated to reflect the Saskatchewan provincial bond yield curve as at June 30, 2021 to match the timing and amount of future expected benefit payments as well as the expected rate of return on assets of 4.1%.
 This single discount rate for valuation purposes was 2.9% per annum and was determined as a blend between the funded and unfunded portions of the Plan.
 In 2020, the discount rate assumption was updated using the same methodology to determine the discount rate used in the June 30, 2018 valuation then averaged over 10 years.
-This 10-year average rate was used for the extrapolation at June 30, 2023.
+This 10-year average rate was used for the extrapolation at June 30, 2024.

-The financial statements at June 30, 2023 are based on an extrapolation of the June 30, 2021 valuation results utilizing the actuarial assumptions to be used for the June 30, 2021 valuation.
-The total deficit as at June 30, 2023 is \$4.7 billion.
+The financial statements at June 30, 2024 are based on an extrapolation of the June 30, 2021 valuation results utilizing the actuarial assumptions that were updated and approved for the June 30, 2024 accounting extrapolation.
+The total deficit as at June 30, 2024 is \$4.5 billion.

-The legal obligation to pay pensions to the teachers of Saskatchewan in accordance with the provisions of The Teachers Superannuation and Disability BenefitsAct rests with the Government of Saskatchewan.
+The legal obligation to pay pensions to the teachers of Saskatchewan in accordance with the provisions of The Teachers Superannuation and Disability Benefits Act rests with the Government of Saskatchewan.